-A total development floor area of 599,455m is to be provided by the industrial buildings within the Estate, as outlined by the approved Concept Plan (SSD 7348 MOD 9).
+A total development floor area of 599,455m is to be provided by the industrial buildings within the Estate, as outlined by the Concept Plan (SSD 7348 MOD 10) which has received approval on 17 August 2022.

 Figure 2 below provides the context of the Estate with regard to existing road systems.